-A visitors favourite is the Austrian ‘Cafe Kipferl’, with its traditional coffee blends and homemade, mouthwatering apple pie.
+A visitor’s favorite is the Austrian ‘Cafe Kipferl’, with its traditional coffee blends and homemade, mouthwatering apple pie.
 For everyone who has tried their ‘Schnitzel’, it is no surprise this Viennese delight is growing from strength to strength.

 No trip to the Passage is complete without a visit to ‘Paul A Young Chocolatiers’.
-Specialising in developing new and original flavour combinations, this multi-award winning store offers the perfect romantic gift for someone who deserves it or something to take home and enjoy yourself (don’t blame us for becoming a chocoholic!).
+Specializing in developing new and original flavor combinations, this multi-award winning store offers the perfect romantic gift for someone who deserves it or something to take home and enjoy yourself (don’t blame us for becoming a chocoholic!).

 The trendy restaurants and cafes offer visitors something a little different than what most markets in the city do.
-The specialist cheese shop with the cosy wine bar upstairs will fill your afternoon with a distinct European vibe, whereas a five star gourmet meal at Frederick’s Restaurant makes you see the world with the eyes of the a real gourmet.
+The specialist cheese shop with the cozy wine bar upstairs will fill your afternoon with a distinctly European vibe, whereas a five-star gourmet meal at Frederick’s Restaurant makes you see the world with the eyes of the real gourmet.
 And don’t forget to visit the popular Fishmongers ‘Moxon’s’ and treat your whole family to a delicious fish supper at home.